aws-samples/amazon-s3-presigned-urls-aws-sam/README.md

 - AWS Region: your preferred AWS Region (e.g. us-east-1)
 - Accept all other defaults.

 This takes several minutes to deploy.
-At the end of the deployment, note the outputs values, as you need these later.
+At the end of the deployment, note the output values, as you need these later.

 ### Testing with the frontend application